VolkanMazlum/controller/README.md

-This branch of the repository contains a simple controller made of only the planner, the feedforward part of the motor cortex and the brainstem.
+This branch of the repository features all code needed to run simulations of reaching tasks on a virtual robotic arm driven by a closed-loop cerebellar controller.
 Models of the neurons making up planner, feedforward motor cortex and brainstem are generated through NESTML.
 The module can be compiled by running:
 `./nestml/generate_controller_module.py`